How To Create A Robots.txt File

 How To Create A Robots.txt FileAlways backup your WordPress site before making changes to important files and make copies of any files that you are about to modify.

-If you don’t want to edit WordPress files yourself, ask an experienced person to help you.
+If you don’t want to edit WordPress files yourself, ask a professional to help you.

 WordPress generates a virtual robots.txt file if there is no physical robots.txt file found on your server.
 In this tutorial, you will learn how to create and upload a physical robots.txt file to your server to override the virtual file, how to edit your robots.txt file and how to test your robots.txt file instructions to search engines.